Picard groups and duality for Real Morava $E$-theories: Introduction

 \section{Introduction}

 Let $E_n$ be the height-$n$ Lubin--Tate spectrum with coefficient ring

 This spectrum is constructed by using the theory of formal groups (see \Cref{sec:chromintro} for more details).
-When $p = 2$, the spectrum $E_n$ has a $C_2$-action that is induced from the formal inverse of its associated formal group law via the Goerss--Hopkins--Miller theorem \cite{GoerssHopkins,Rezk}.
+For this paper, we will focus on the case when the prime $p$ is $2$.
+At $p = 2$, the spectrum $E_n$ has a $C_2$-action that is induced from the formal inverse of its associated formal group law via the Goerss--Hopkins--Miller theorem \cite{goerss_hopkins,Rezk}.
 Our main object of interest in this work will be the homotopy fixed point spectrum $E_n^{hC_2}$.

 When $n = 1$, there is an equivalence between $E_1^{hC_2}$ and $KO^{\wedge}_2$, the $2$-completed real $K$-theory.
 The real Bott periodicity implies that $E_1^{hC_2}$ is 8-periodic.
 In \cite{ms_pic}, Mathew and Stojanoska have shown that the Picard group $\Pic(E_1^{hC_2})$ of invertible $E_1^{hC_2}$-modules is generated by the suspension $\Sigma E_1^{hC_2}$ and is isomorphic to $\Z/8$.